Pacing & schedule

 Default - AdButler will try to serve the ad as often as possible to meet its quota.

 Smooth Delivery - AdButler will try to evenly serve the ad based on the quota and schedule restrictions that have been set.
-For example, if a campaign has a quota of 30,000 impressions set over a period of 60 days, AdButler will to serve the ads in the campaign 500 times per day.
+For example, if a campaign has a quota of 30,000 impressions set over a period of 60 days, AdButler will serve the ads in the campaign 500 times per day.

 Weight dictates how often AdButler will try to serve an ad compared to other ads with the same priority.
 In other words, priority takes precedence over weight.
 AdButler uses the weight values you enter to determine the distribution ratio of the ads.

 For example, you have two campaigns.
 Campaign A has a weight of 1, while Campaign B has a weight of 20.
-If all their other settings are the same, Campaign A will have a 1 in 21 odds of being served, while Campaign B while have a 20 in 21 odds of being served.
+If all their other settings are the same, Campaign A will have a 1 in 21 odds of being served, while Campaign B will have a 20 in 21 odds of being served.
 The default weight is 1.

 Schedule and dayparting

 The Schedule field is where you can set the period over which you want to run a campaign.
 Clicking Enable schedule will show two dropdown menus where you can set the start and end dates.
 A digital calendar will appear when setting the dates for your convenience.
+You can also copy the schedule of an existing campaign or channel using the Schedule dropdown box.

 The Dayparting option lets you set days and hours within which you want to try and serve a campaign.
 Clicking Serve during specific days and hours will show a chart with the days of the week and hours in the day.
 To specify a day and time, simply click or click and drag over the cells of your desired hours.
 The dayparting option also has a dropdown menu where you can choose to base the day and time from the visitor's timezone, or from the timezone set in your AdButler account.